 - Dress the Door – Are you getting the most out of your closet and bedroom doors?
 “Dress” your door for success by adding over-the-door storage systems, such as shoe racks and baskets.
-Check out how Molly Maid suggests displaying purses on the back of your door!

 - Take it Outside – Do you have a covered porch, patio, or balcony?
 Take it outside!
 If you have items that could be safely stored outdoors, you’ll be able to free up valuable indoor storage space.

 - Work the Wall – Walls aren’t just for décor!
 Not only can walls serve as useful storage systems, but they can help free up valuable floor space.
 For example, if you have a short wall inside your closet, hang a towel bar to store scarves.
 The possibilities are endless!

 - Raise the Rod – Ready for an unconventional tip?
 Raise your closet rod, if you’re able, as high as it will go.
 This will free up floor space for a storage chest, dresser, or shoe cubby.
 Need some help?
 Enlist the help of an expert at Mr. Handyman!